Weak-signal extraction enabled by deep-neural-network denoising of diffraction data

 In recent years, significant progress through deep learning techniques has been made in the field of image restoration~\cite{Jain2009,Zhang2017,Zhang2018,Noise2Noise1,Lefkimmiatis2018,Tian2020}.
-One of the tasks in image restoration is removing noise from an image, where pixel $j$ is composed of the intrinsic signal $s_j$ and noise $n_j$, $x_j=s_j+n_j$.
+A central task in image restoration is removing noise from an image~\cite{KimRSI2021,Schuetzke2022,zhang_poisson-gaussian_2019,STMnoise,elad_image_2023}, where pixel $j$ is composed of the intrinsic signal $s_j$ and noise $n_j$, $x_j=s_j+n_j$.
 A typical benchmark problem has correlated signal between neighboring pixels whereas the noise is uncorrelated and white.
-Such denoising problems have been the subject of both supervised~\cite{Zhang2017,Zhang2018} and unsupervised~\cite{Noise2Noise1,krull2019noise2void,Batson2019} machine-learning approaches.
-Supervised algorithms rely on training pairs and come in two flavors: either ground-truth pairs $(x_j,s_j)$ or a noise-2-noise approach is used.
-In the latter, the image pairs $(x_j,x_j')$ have different (or equal) levels of noise.
+Such denoising problems have been the subject of both supervised~\cite{Zhang2017,Zhang2018} and unsupervised~\cite{Noise2Noise1,krull_noise2void_2019,Batson2019} machine-learning approaches.
+Supervised algorithms rely on either ground-truth $(x_j,s_j)$ or noise-2-noise training pairs $(x_j,x_j')$.
+In the latter case, the image pairs have different (or equal) noise levels.
 In both cases, deep convolutional neural networks (CNNs) have been successfully applied to images with Gaussian noise~\cite{Jain2009,Zhang2017,Zhang2018,Noise2Noise1,Lefkimmiatis2018}.
-Unsupervised approaches, sometimes dubbed noise-2-self, noise-2-void~\cite{krull2019noise2void}, or noise-as-clean~\cite{Xu2020}, have also been employed.
-This approach relies on less information in the training data set as a ground truth is absent.
-Therefore, such unsupervised approaches typically deliver (slightly) inferior performance compared to supervised algorithms.
+Unsupervised approaches, sometimes dubbed noise-2-self, noise-2-void~\cite{krull_noise2void_2019}, or noise-as-clean~\cite{Xu2020}, have also been employed.
+Their realization relies on less training information as a ground truth is absent.
+Unsupervised approaches therefore deliver (slightly) inferior performance compared to supervised algorithms.